yechenn/sensor-data-anomaly-detection/README.md

 # sensor-data-anomaly-detection
-The source code will be open-sourced after the article is accepted for publication.
+The source code and data will be open-sourced after the article is accepted for publication.